"Nobody bet on how many Team Members would become sick,” says former Waterloo Tyson plant manager, Tom Hart.

 In his first public comments since being fired by Tyson after 26 years, Hart said, “I see that all over every headline of every newspaper.
 I hear it on the news.
 That is inaccurate.”

-Hart made the comments during a Zoom interview for KWWL's The Steele Report, which aired this morning on KWWL-TV.
+He made the comments during a Zoom interview for KWWL's The Steele Report to air this Sunday morning at 10 on KWWL-TV.

 Hart, and former Waterloo Tyson night manager, Don Merschbrock, also fired by Tyson, say the pool never existed in the way it has been portrayed in thousands of news stories across the country.

-The alleged 'betting pool” led to an internal Tyson investigation, headed by former U.S. Attorney General, Eric Holder.
+The alleged 'betting pool” led to an internal Tyson investigation, conducted by the company of former U.S. Attorney General, Eric Holder.

 Based on the report, Tyson fired seven Waterloo managers, including Hart and Merschbrock, who admit they created a spontaneous, $5.00 office pool, but that it was never about betting on how many employees would get COVID.